Investment club

-An investment club is a group of individuals who meet for the purpose of pooling money and investing; members typically meet on a periodic basis to make investment decisions as a group through a voting process and recording of minutes, or gather information and perform investment transactions outside the group.
+An investment club is a group of individuals who meet for the purpose of pooling money and investing; members typically meet periodically to make investment decisions as a group through a voting process and recording of minutes, or gather information and perform investment transactions outside the group.
 In the US the upper limit for the value of an investment club's worth is $25m.
 There is no lower limit.
 Investment clubs provide members a means to learn about markets, while meeting and working with people who have similar interests.

 History

 Although people have been investing in groups for thousands of years, the world's first investment club was allegedly established in Texas in 1898 back in the days of the Wild West when few investments could be considered safe.
 Investment clubs were seen as an ideal way of spreading the risk – away from just cattle.

 While the first investment club on record dates back to the 1800s in Western America, various online communities devoted to this type of investing have recently emerged and have contributed to the personal investing boom in the United States.
 One of the reasons that people come together in investment clubs is to learn how to invest.
-In Britain investment clubs took off in the 1950s, but the rate of formation fell at the time of the 2008 financial crisis.
+In Britain investment clubs took off in the 1950s, but the formation rate fell during the 2008 financial crisis.

-Starting an Investment Club
+Starting an investment club

 Industry observers recommend prospective members adhere to these guidelines: